 These websites are created for non-profit organizations that are working for the betterment of society.
 These non-profit organizations do not work for profit but for a cause.
 They do not aim to earn but to receive donations and use them for the cause.

-They need a website that promotes their cause and connects them with potential donors.
 These websites have an integrated payment method for organizations that require funds.
 Some organizations only need volunteers who can help them with their events.
 These websites help them reach interested people and spread the word.

 Some examples of non-profit websites are Greenpeace, RobinHoodArmy, SafeNight, etc.